yhtingg/duke/tutorials/javaFxTutorialPart1.md

 /**
  * A launcher class to workaround classpath issues.
  */
-public class Launcher {
+public class duke.Launcher {
     public static void main(String[] args) {
         Application.launch(duke.Duke.class, args);
     }
 }
 ```

-Run `Launcher` and you should see something like this:
+Run `duke.Launcher` and you should see something like this:

 ![Hello World](assets/HelloWorld.png)